Neon-Cyber-Crutches/awesome-powershell/README.md

 - [What's New in PowerShell v5](https://mva.microsoft.com/en-US/training-courses/whats-new-in-powershell-v5-16434) - Through description on some of the exciting new features in PowerShell version 5.0.
 - [PowerShell Open Source Project](https://channel9.msdn.com/series/PowerShell-Open-Source-Project) - Collection of videos thoroughly demonstrate how PowerShell open source project runs on Linux.
 - [PowerShell on Linux and Open Source](https://channel9.msdn.com/Blogs/hybrid-it-management/PowerShell-on-Linux-and-Open-Source) - Brief introduction to PowerShell open source project and how it runs on Linux.
-- [PowerShell](https://channel9.msdn.com/Shows/MsftPowerShell) - This show will include videos talking about the PowerShell automation platform, Desired State Configuration (DSC), infrastructure as code, and related concepts!!
+- [PowerShell](https://channel9.msdn.com/Shows/MsftPowerShell) - This show will include videos talking about the PowerShell automation platform, Desired State Configuration (DSC), infrastructure as code, and related concepts.
 These videos are created by Trevor Sullivan, a Microsoft MVP for Windows PowerShell.
 - [Learn Windows PowerShell in a Month of Lunches - Don Jones](https://www.youtube.com/watch?v=6CRTahGYnws&list=PL6D474E721138865A) - Video companion to the book of the same title.
 - [Best Practices for Script Design - Don Jones](https://www.youtube.com/watch?v=Lni4KjGMgu4) - Don Jones discusses script design principles and best practices.
 - [PowerShell Toolmaking (1 of 3) - Don Jones](https://www.youtube.com/watch?v=KprrLkjPq_c) - Toolmaking (1 of 3) - Don Jones.